 “This generation” is the immediate generation under the sound of Jesus’ voice.
-Every event regarding the destruction of Jerusalem, the Roman atrocities toward the Jews, abomination of desolation, coming of the Son of Man in judgment, gathering of the elect by God’s messengers for safety, and the advancement of God’s kingdom to the uttermost part of the then known world (Colossians 1:6) are to be fulfilled within forty years from the time Jesus spoke these things.
+It is true the word generation occasionally means race, but not in the context where it is coupled with the word this (this generation) – see Matthew 12:41 .
+Hence, every event regarding the destruction of Jerusalem, the Roman atrocities toward the Jews, abomination of desolation, coming of the Son of Man in judgment, gathering of the elect by God’s messengers for safety, and the advancement of God’s kingdom to the uttermost part of the then known world (Colossians 1:6) are to be fulfilled within forty years from the time Jesus spoke these things.
 Forty years is the time span generally used to mark a generation in Jewish thought.

 Heaven and earth will pass away, but My words will not pass away (Matthew 24:35)